svlentink/container-performance/README.md

 But you should first manually check if memcached is working (`netstat -tulpn`) and perform all the request manually for its output `curl main-controller:8081/GET/<server,cli>/<lamp,bash,node,python>/<lxc,docker>/123`

+## Rkt

+We only used the default `rkt` way, future research could include `rkt fly`, which still is in [development](https://coreos.com/rkt/docs/latest/subcommands/fly.html).